 1. Ask for the periodontal chart in writing.
 Every tooth has six pocket-depth measurements; the chart shows which teeth had readings over 4mm.
 You're entitled to a copy under HIPAA.
 If your chart shows mostly 1-3mm readings with a few 4mm spots, the SRP recommendation is borderline and a second opinion is reasonable.

-2. Get a second opinion from an independent practice, paying out of pocket for a comprehensive exam ($85 to $150) if needed.
+2. Get a second opinion from an independent practice, paying out of pocket for a comprehensive exam if needed.
 A non-DSO dentist with no financial relationship to the first practice will perform the same periodontal charting and either confirm or refute the SRP recommendation.

 For full per-quadrant pricing detail on scaling and root planing, see our SRP cost page.
 For the difference between SRP and full-mouth debridement (D4355), see our D4355 page.
 Note: nothing on this page is clinical advice; the SRP-vs-cleaning decision is between you and a dentist, and a second opinion is your patient right.